-We wish we knew the precise school in Halifax in which this boy was taught, or, rather, was not taught; for not a particle of useful knowledge appears to have been imparted.
+We wish we knew the precise school in Halifax

+in which this boy was taught, or, rather, was not taught; for not a particle of useful knowledge appears to have been imparted.
 We would certainly give it all the infamous notoriety the case so richly merits.
 The truth is, this most important document must force conviction upon all who are not determined to remain unconvinced in spite of the most incontrovertible evidence that a system of the most brutalising character and diabolical cruelty is at this moment in actual operation in the coal mines of England, Wales, and Scotland, a system to which the state of slavery in the West Indies was a Paradise, and which will only bear comparison with the most demoniac practices of ancient times.
-Nay, we are prepared to prove that in juxaposition with the atrocieties now practiced and the wholesale, physical, mental, and moral slaughter daily perpetrated, in the mills, factories, and mines of this country, the darkest deeds infanticide sanctioned by the laws of Sparta.
-What was that in atrociety in comparison with the binding pauper children by Poor Law Guardians for and we trust they will act accordingly. a period of sixteen years, to labour in those dens of darkness, misery, and vice, more hellish in their character than we can conceive even of hell itself!
-Bethlehem.
-Why that was mercy itself compared with the taking children, aye, and female children to the labours and brutal treatment which have been brought to light by this inquiry!
+Nay, we are prepared to prove that in juxaposition with the atrocieties now practiced and the wholesale, physical, mental, and moral slaughter daily perpetrated, in the mills, factories, and mines of this country, the darkest deeds What was that in atrociety in comparison with the binding pauper children by Poor Law Guardians for a period of sixteen years, to labour in those dens of darkness, misery, and vice, more hellish in their character than we can conceive even of hell itself?
+We are reminded of the massacre of the infants of Bethlehem.
+Why that was mercy itself compared with the taking children, aye, and female children too, at three and four years old, and subjecting them to the labours and brutal treatment which have been brought to light by this inquiry!
 We may be referred to the human sacrifices offered up in ancient Greece and Rome, or to the demon worship of the Jews in causing their sons and their daughters to pass through the fire unto Moloch.
-We admit the horrible nature of these sacrifices and idolatrous rites, but they have at least this extenuation, that they were performed in a time of gross ignorance and were in perfect accordance with the acknowbody only was affected; but here we have a system of Idolatry, as were any of the ancient sacrifices.
+We admit the horrible nature of these sacrifices and idolatrous rites, but they have at least this extenuation, that they were performed in a time of gross ignorance and were in perfect accordance with the acknowledged spirit of the age.
+Besides in these cases the body only was affected; but here we have a system opposed to every precept of Christianity, abhorrent to every principle of humanity, and destructive alike to body, mind, and spirit.
+These helpless victims are as truly offerings consumed upon the altar of Idolatry, as were any of the ancient sacrifices.
 Mammon is the god of Britain.
-Mammon is exalted on our altars, and is enshrined within our palaces. alike be sacrificed; and it appears as if no one rights and a world's redemption. dared to raise the standard against its insatiable thirst of gain, or venture to interrupt the further ravages of its uncontrolled anthority.
+Mammon is exalted money, they will do their duty. on our altars, and is enshrined within our palaces. must bow.
+Decrepid age, and helpless infancy, the strength of manhood and female beauty, the powers alike be sacrificed; and it appears as if no one rights and a world's redemption. dared to raise the standard against its insatiable thirst of gain, or venture to interrupt the further ravages of its uncontrolled authority.
 We are glad to find that the press of every shade of politics is beginning to take up this question.
 This is as it should be.
-It is no question of politics, it is far removed beyond and above the narrow range of party bickering; it is a great question of social and moral interest; it demands the exertions of all, and no guilt of innocent blood.
+It is no question of politics, it is far removed beyond and above the narrow range of party bickering; it is a great question of social and moral interest; it demands the exertions of all, and no one can henceforth refuse to aid in the rescue of guilt of innocent blood.